pola-rs/polars-book/user_guide/src/lazy-api/lazy-query-create.md

 # Using the lazy API

-We see how here how to use the lazy API starting from either a file or an existing `DataFrame`.
+Here we see how to use the lazy API starting from either a file or an existing `DataFrame`.

 ## Using the lazy API from a file